timlrx/timlrx.com/data/blog/2021-09-10-a-human-centric-approach-to-fairness-in-ai.md

 ## A brief survey of fairness metrics

-<span className="citation">Barocas, Hardt and Narayanan <a href="#ref-barocas-hardt-narayanan" role="doc-biblioref">2019</a></span> lists 19 demographic fairness criteria for classification problems.
-This includes measures such as _Demographic Parity / Statistical Parity_ (<span className="citation">Dwork et al. <a href="#dwork-2012" role="doc-biblioref">2011</a></span>), _Equalized Odds Metric_ (<span className="citation">Hardt, Price, Srebo <a href="#ref-Hardt" role="doc-biblioref">2016</a></span>) and _Calibration within Groups_ (<span className="citation">Chouldechova <a href="#ref-Chouldechova" role="doc-biblioref">2017</a></span>).
+@barocas-hardt-narayanan lists 19 demographic fairness criteria for classification problems.
+This includes measures such as _Demographic Parity / Statistical Parity_ [@dwork2012], _Equalized Odds Metric_ [@hardt-price-srebo] and _Calibration within Groups_ [@chouldechova2017].
 They are all statistical measures derived from the predictions of a classification model and differ in terms of which element(s) of the confusion matrix they are trying to test for equivalence.

-In another survey of fairness definitions, <span className="citation">Verma and Rubin <a href="#ref-Sahil-Rubin" role="doc-biblioref">2018</a></span> listed 20 definitions of fairness, 13 belonging to statistical measures, 3 being classified as similarity-based measures and the remaining 4 stemming from causal reasoning.
+In another survey of fairness definitions, @verma-rubin listed 20 definitions of fairness, 13 belonging to statistical measures, 3 being classified as similarity-based measures and the remaining 4 stemming from causal reasoning.
 Applying a logistic regression to a German credit dataset, they showed that approximately half of their definitions are satisfied while the other half are not satisfied:

 ![fairness-metrics-verma-rubin](/static/img/fairness/verma-table.png)